gymrek-lab/TRTools/doc/CALLERS.rst

 Supported TR Genotypers
 =======================

 TRTools currently supports 5 tandem repeat genotypers.
+It also supports the Beagle imputation software (see :ref:`below <Beagle_section>`).
 We summarize them in the first table and provide some basic parameters of their functionality in the second.
 For more information on a genotyper, please see its website linked below.